Dimensions of Health Lesson Plans

 Hello Everyone!
-Today, I want to post part one of the Components of Health Lesson Plan series.
-I successfully wrapped up this unit with my students last week and now it’s time to share:) The goal of this unit was for students to understand that health is multidimensional and that the elements of health are interconnected.
+Today, I want to post part one of the Dimensions of Health Lesson Plan series.
+I successfully wrapped up this unit with my students last week and now it's time to share:) The goal of this unit was for students to understand that health is multidimensional and that the elements of health are interconnected.
 At the most basic level, I wanted students to understand that being healthy means so much more than eating a balanced diet and living an active lifestyle.
 If a multidimensional, interconnected approach to health is new to you, please take a few minutes and watch this quick video exploring the interconnected nature of health.

 Encouraging students to approach health through a new lens is no easy task.
 So to help make it more interesting and manageable I broke the unit into three parts: 1) Foster a basic understanding of each component of health; 2) Learn how each component connects to the other seven components; and 3) Showcase individual understanding through creative projects.
 This post is going to mostly focus on part 1 and a little bit on part 2.